Jump to Main Menu Skip to Main Content

 Framework of Investment Protection in the EU

 The Treaty Establishing the European Community ("EC Treaty"), the Treaty on the European Union ("EU Treaty") and the Treaty on the Functioning of the European Union (TFEU) comprise the major governing instruments of the EU.
 These treaties attribute certain areas to power of the EU, beyond which the EU cannot act.
-While the EC Treaty contained investment-related provisions, it did not confer exclusive competence over foreign investment upon the EU nor did it confer upon the EU the power to conclude international investment agreements with non-EU countries, leaving these areas within the competence of the various EU Member States.1Carrie, supra note 4, at 864.1 Member States largely implemented this power through the negotiation and conclusion of BITs.2See Jan Ceyssens, Towards a Common Investment Policy? – Foreign Investment in the European Constitution, 32 LEGAL ISSUES OF ECON.
-INTEGRATION 259, 268 (2005).2 This position changed when on December 1, 2009, the Treaty on Lisbon amending the Treaty on European Union and the Treaty establishing the European Community (“Lisbon Treaty”) entered into effect.
-The Lisbon Treaty extended the competence of the EU to the field of “foreign direct investment.”3See Stephen Woolcock, The Potential Impact of the Lisbon Treaty on European Union External Trade Policy, EUR.
-POL'Y ANALYSIS, June 2008, at 3, https://www.sieps.se/en/publications/2008/the-potential-impact-of-the-lisbon-treaty-on-european-union-external-trade-policy20088epa/Sieps-2008_8epa.pdf?.3 The Lisbon Treaty reflected a new governance arrangement and a new legal order which was not contemplated in the pre-Lisbon investment system.4See L. Yves Fortier, Investment Protection and the Rule of Law: Change or Decline?, Address at the British Institute of International and Comparative Law 50th Anniversary Event Series, at 23 (Mar.
-17, 2009), https://cdn.arbitration-icca.org/s3fs-public/document/media_document/media0123927854601400732_001.pdf.4 As a result, the EU now had the power to conclude investment treaties on behalf of its Member States, bringing into question the validity of the numerous BITs that Member States had entered into with other States, both Member and non-Member.
+While the EC Treaty contained investment-related provisions, it did not confer exclusive competence over foreign investment upon the EU nor did it confer upon the EU the power to conclude international investment agreements with non-EU countries, leaving these areas within the competence of the various EU Member States.1Carrie, supra note 4, at 864.1 Member States2xyz2 largely implemented this power through the negotiation and conclusion of BITs.3See Jan Ceyssens, Towards a Common Investment Policy? – Foreign Investment in the European Constitution, 32 LEGAL ISSUES OF ECON.
+INTEGRATION 259, 268 (2005).3 This position changed when on December 1, 2009, the Treaty on Lisbon amending the Treaty on European Union and the Treaty establishing the European Community (“Lisbon Treaty”) entered into effect.
+The Lisbon Treaty extended the competence of the EU to the field of “foreign direct investment.”4See Stephen Woolcock, The Potential Impact of the Lisbon Treaty on European Union External Trade Policy, EUR.
+POL'Y ANALYSIS, June 2008, at 3, https://www.sieps.se/en/publications/2008/the-potential-impact-of-the-lisbon-treaty-on-european-union-external-trade-policy20088epa/Sieps-2008_8epa.pdf?.4 The Lisbon Treaty reflected a new governance arrangement and a new legal order which was not contemplated in the pre-Lisbon investment system.5See L. Yves Fortier, Investment Protection and the Rule of Law: Change or Decline?, Address at the British Institute of International and Comparative Law 50th Anniversary Event Series, at 23 (Mar.
+17, 2009), https://cdn.arbitration-icca.org/s3fs-public/document/media_document/media0123927854601400732_001.pdf.5 As a result, the EU now had the power to conclude investment treaties on behalf of its Member States, bringing into question the validity of the numerous BITs that Member States had entered into with other States, both Member and non-Member.

 A. Slovak Republic v.
 Achmea B.V.

 The biggest change in the EU policy concerning ISDS came about through the decision of the CJEU in the Achmea case.
 The CJEU ruled that that the ISDS provisions contained in the BIT between the Netherlands and Slovakia were incompatible with EU law.
-The reasoning of the CJEU was premised on two specific principles: (i) the autonomy of the EU legal order, and (ii) the principle of mutual trust between EU Member States.5See Pierre Collet, The Current European Union Investor State Dispute Resolution Reform: A Desirable Outcome for Investment Arbitration?, 53 N.Y.U.
+The reasoning of the CJEU was premised on two specific principles: (i) the autonomy of the EU legal order, and (ii) the principle of mutual trust between EU Member States.6See Pierre Collet, The Current European Union Investor State Dispute Resolution Reform: A Desirable Outcome for Investment Arbitration?, 53 N.Y.U.
 J. INT'L L. & POL.
-689, 694 (2021).5 In regard to the first principle, the court noted that an arbitral tribunal which is required to interpret or apply EU law would not be subject to the control of the CJEU as it would not be a ‘court of a Member State’ within the meaning of Article 267 of the TFEU and thus not having access to the preliminary ruling procedure, which would violate the autonomy of the EU legal order.6Case No. C-284/16, Slovak Republic v.
+689, 694 (2021).6 In regard to the first principle, the court noted that an arbitral tribunal which is required to interpret or apply EU law would not be subject to the control of the CJEU as it would not be a ‘court of a Member State’ within the meaning of Article 267 of the TFEU and thus not having access to the preliminary ruling procedure, which would violate the autonomy of the EU legal order.7Case No. C-284/16, Slovak Republic v.
 Achmea B.V., ECLI:EU:C:2018:158, ¶¶ 42-50, 59 (Mar.
-6, 2018); see also Collet, supra note 14, at 695 (citing Emmanuel Gaillard, L’Affaire Achmea ou les Conflicts de Logiques, 3 REVUE CRITIQUE DE DROIT INTERNATIONAL PRIVE 616, 625 (2018)).6 As regards the second principle the court determined that the EU Member States enjoy an equal legal level of protection which cannot be selectively altered through a BIT.
+6, 2018); see also Collet, supra note 14, at 695 (citing Emmanuel Gaillard, L’Affaire Achmea ou les Conflicts de Logiques, 3 REVUE CRITIQUE DE DROIT INTERNATIONAL PRIVE 616, 625 (2018)).7 As regards the second principle the court determined that the EU Member States enjoy an equal legal level of protection which cannot be selectively altered through a BIT.

 B. Republic of Moldova v.
 Komstroy LLC

 The CJEU’s ruling stands as a strong reaffirmation of its strict position regarding intra-EU ISDS.
-Although the CJEU upheld its jurisdiction, the case at hand was arguably not best suited to rule on the validity of intra-EU arbitrations based on the ECT, as: (i) the dispute was not intra-EU and EU law was not directly applicable, (ii) no EU public policy concerns were raised, and (iii) this was not even the question referred to the CJEU for decision.14See Peter Rosher et al., Moldova v.
+Although the CJEU upheld its jurisdiction, the case at hand was arguably not best suited to rule on the validity of intra-EU arbitrations based on the ECT, as: (i) the dispute was not intra-EU and EU law was not directly applicable, (ii) no EU public policy concerns were raised, and (iii) this was not even the question referred to the CJEU for decision.15See Peter Rosher et al., Moldova v.
 Komstroy (Case C-741/19): Key lessons and takeaways, REED SMITH: IN-DEPTH (Sept.
-16, 2021), https://www.reedsmith.com/en/perspectives/2021/09/moldova-v-komstroy-key-lessons-and-takeaways.14 Nonetheless, the CJEU clarified the application of Achmea vis-à-vis the ECT rendering moot all prior academic discussions regarding the same.15See, e.g., Kim Talus & Katariina Särkänne, Achmea, the ECT and the Impact on Energy Investments in the EU, in THE FUTURE OF INVESTMENT TREATY ARBITRATION IN THE EU: INTRA-EU BITS, THE ENERGY CHARTER TREATY, AND THE MULTILATERAL INVESTMENT COURT 9 (Ana Stanič & Crina Baltag eds., 2020); Crina Baltag & Stefan Dudas, Achmea, Arbitral Tribunals and the ECT: Modernisation or Regression? in THE FUTURE OF INVESTMENT TREATY ARBITRATION IN THE EU: INTRA-EU BITS, THE ENERGY CHARTER TREATY, AND THE MULTILATERAL INVESTMENT COURT 23 (Ana Stanič & Crina Baltag eds., 2020).15
+16, 2021), https://www.reedsmith.com/en/perspectives/2021/09/moldova-v-komstroy-key-lessons-and-takeaways.15 Nonetheless, the CJEU clarified the application of Achmea vis-à-vis the ECT rendering moot all prior academic discussions regarding the same.16See, e.g., Kim Talus & Katariina Särkänne, Achmea, the ECT and the Impact on Energy Investments in the EU, in THE FUTURE OF INVESTMENT TREATY ARBITRATION IN THE EU: INTRA-EU BITS, THE ENERGY CHARTER TREATY, AND THE MULTILATERAL INVESTMENT COURT 9 (Ana Stanič & Crina Baltag eds., 2020); Crina Baltag & Stefan Dudas, Achmea, Arbitral Tribunals and the ECT: Modernisation or Regression? in THE FUTURE OF INVESTMENT TREATY ARBITRATION IN THE EU: INTRA-EU BITS, THE ENERGY CHARTER TREATY, AND THE MULTILATERAL INVESTMENT COURT 23 (Ana Stanič & Crina Baltag eds., 2020).16

 C. Republic of Poland v.
 PL Holdings Sàrl